 A new study suggests Europa (the moon of Jupiter, one of many) shines (Glows) at night but in a kinda different way.
 It is also called glow in dark moon.
 We’ll be going to those details but first moving to the basics of this moon.
 Europa is the sixth-largest moon and is the fifteenth largest object in our solar system.
 It is 4.5 billion years old.
 It is made of silicate rock and icy crust.
 The surface temperature at the equator is -160oC and at the poles, it is -220oC.

-Europa is smaller than Earth’s moon and has a thin atmosphere which is composed of oxygen.
+Europa is smaller than Earth’s moon and has a thin atmosphere that is composed of oxygen.
 While the surface of Europa is smooth and solid, the surface of Earth’s Moon is bumpy.
 Europa is tidally locked so the same side faces Jupiter all the time.
 The Hubble Telescope also detected aqueous vapor on Europa.
 You must be curious about the lines on the surface of Europa.
 They are nothing but cracks within the icy crust of the moon.
 These cracks are formed by the gravitational pull of Jupiter.
-These cracks are thousands of kilometres long.
-The above image is nothing but art illustration.
-In actual it may glow in different way.
+These cracks are thousands of kilometers long.
+The above image is nothing but an art illustration.
+In actual it may glow differently.

 As these electrons and photons interact with the moons salt, this could result in triggering the complex physical and chemical process.
 These electrons enter the ice and react with the material and this results in releasing the energy in the form of light.
 In the experiment, the results showed that the ice containing the elements like hydrous magnesium sulfate glowed more as compared to the ice containing sodium chloride and sodium carbonate.

 NASA is planning a Europa Clipper Mission which will launch in 2025.
-The Clipper probe will carry instruments which will help to observe whether life could exits under the surface of Europa.
+The Clipper probe will carry instruments that will help to observe whether life could exist under the surface of Europa.
 It will also help to study other moons of Jupiter.